davidcarlisle/ll/en/extra-02.md

 \end{document}
 </pre>

-Here the error is a similar mis-match, `}` used to end the optional argument.
+Here the error is a similar mismatch, `}` is used to end the optional argument.
 Here though the closing brace causes LaTeX's option parsing to fail and you get an internal and not that helpful error
 `!
 Argument of \@fileswith@ptions has an extra }.`